India's Kumbh Mela brings up environmental challenges – DW – 02/19/2025

 Concerns remain over the Ganges River's water quality and waste management during the 45-day spiritual and cultural festival.

-India's Central Pollution Control Board earlier this month reported high levels of fecal coliform at the confluence of rivers Ganges and Yamuna rivers at Prayagraj, indicating sewage contamination.
+India's Central Pollution Control Board earlier this month reported high levels of fecal coliform at the confluence of the Ganges and Yamuna rivers at Prayagraj, indicating sewage contamination.

 "We need to protect nature as otherwise there may not be any Ganga or Yamuna left by the time the next Kumbh happens," Swami Mukundananda, a spiritual leader of the Jagadguru Kripalu Yog Trust, which promotes societal development, told DW.